Updated: August 13, 2022.

 This step only makes sense if the website has an account in Bing Webmaster Tools.
 Here is how to check if an XML sitemap has been submitted:

-- If there are any sitemaps submitted, you will see them on the right under Sitemaps.
+• If there are any sitemaps submitted, you will see their URL on the right under Sitemaps.

 ☝️ PRO TIP: This is also the place where you can submit an XML sitemap to Bing.